Step 1 – Scrape & Sand

 Step 6 – Paint Application

 Paint is applied using fine finish airless spray tips to produce the most perfect, flawless finish possible.
 We always apply two coats and inspect, caulk, or sand as needed, in between coats.
-Spraying windows ensures they are not painted shut and gives us that “furniture finish” look that sets our work apart from other companies.
+Spraying windows ensures they are not painted shut and gives us that “furniture finish” look.

 We highly recommend NOT painting any of the inside edges (parts of the window that are visible only when the window is open).
 Most wood windows are constructed with stain-grain wood, which means these windows should have initially been stained and never painted.
 Adding layers of paint to inside edges may make them stick shut.
 Even if windows are kept open for several days while paint dries, on a hot day 1-2 years down the road, the paint will soften, and the weather stripping will glue itself to the window frame.